akram/whatsapp-go-mcp/README.md

-# WhatsApp Go MCP Server
+# WhatsApp Go Server

-A Golang MCP (Model Context Protocol) server that provides WhatsApp functionality using the `go.mau.fi/whatsmeow` library and the `gomcp-sdk` for proper MCP implementation.
+A Golang server that provides WhatsApp functionality using the `go.mau.fi/whatsmeow` library with direct HTTP API endpoints.

 ## Features